mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

      - Car stopping at the stop sign a bit early or a bit far from the mark due to depth camera glitching.
 In other words, the car is not stopping near the mark the way it is in the video.
      - Car not stopping at the stop sign as programmed.
      - Car going straight after the stop sign instead of turning left.
      - Car turning right a bit early at the first traffic light.
-In other words, the right turn is not smooth and the car may be seen being driven on white path.
+In other words, the right turn is not smooth and the car may be seen being driven on white area.
      - Car rotating in circles at the beginning before the first yield sign.
      - Car trying to turn left at the second traffic light.
      - In all above cases, the simulation must be restarted.
 Alternatively, if the car's behaviour deviates from the behaviour shown in the video, then the simulation must be restarted.